What is phishing?

 Phishing is the fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal person information, such as passwords and credit card numbers, online.

-Business Technology and Information Services regularly receives reports from staff and students receiving bogus emails requesting information about passwords and email accounts.
+University IT regularly receives reports from staff and students receiving bogus emails requesting information about passwords and email accounts.
 If you ever receive such an email regarding any of your UWA accounts (Webmail, ECS, Pheme, etc.) then please do not respond.
 These emails request users to confirm their email addresses by replying with their usernames and passwords, or by following a link to input this information.
 These are known as 'phishing' scams, and originate from spammers outside UWA.Phishing emails are fake and should be ignored.
 Replying to any of these may result in your account being hijacked by spammers, to send out more SPAM.
 UWA will never ask you to send your password in an unsolicited email.

 Phishing email examplesWhile all efforts are made to try and stop these bogus phishing email from reaching our staff and students, some still pass through our checks undetected.
 Once we are aware of the details of a Phishing scam, we will block these emails from entering our system.